inblockio/mediawiki-extensions-Aqua/README.md

 # DataAccounting
-This contains all scripts and information for the 'DataAccounting' implementation.
-This is a code extension for MediaWiki.
+This is a code extension for MediaWiki to implement the basic principles of DataAccounting.
+This is done by using the following modules:
+* Create Verified Page History
+* Verify Page History
+* Export Verified Page History
+* Page Witnessing

+All Modules interface with the javascript frontend and the maria DB backend.
+To ensure that we have a modular approach to be able to easy maintain the extention we use Model-View-Controller to seperate functionalities clearly.

+# Frontend with Metamask as our default Wallet

-# Example extension for MediaWiki
+# We use example extension for MediaWiki

 The Examples extension is a collection of small example features that implement common extension interfaces in MediaWiki.